animefn/ABST/README.md

 more on this https://slhck.info/video/2017/02/24/crf-guide.html
 - `preset` values (official ones): default ultrafast
 - `tune` (official x264 ones) animation by default
-    - one of "film", "animation", "grain", "stillimage", "psnr", "ssim", "fastdecode", "zerolatency"
+    - one of "film", "animation", "grain", "stillimage", "psnr", "ssim", "fastdecode", "zerolatency", "touhou"
     - "none" (or an empty value) encodes without any tune
     - "psnr" and "ssim" optimise for those metrics and generally look worse to the eye.
 They are meant for benchmarking, not for distribution.
 - `subpriority` :